VTgrace/AoC2025/README.md

-# AdventOfCode2025
+# AdventOfCode
-My attempt at Advent of Code 2025
+My attempt at Advent of Code

 https://adventofcode.com/

-Ordered by day and puzzle
+Ordered by year day and puzzle
 Not the most efficient solutions, but I may try and refactor